Symmetry of Open Quantum Systems: Classification of Dissipative Quantum Chaos: 38-fold symmetry classification of non-Hermitian operators

 where $\Gamma$ is a unitary operator satisfying $\Gamma^2 = 1$.
 Unitary symmetry in Eq.~(\ref{aeq: SLS}) is called SLS for non-Hermitian operators while unitary symmetry in Eq.~(\ref{aeq: CS}) is called CS~\cite{KSUS-19}.
 Here, while CS and SLS are equivalent to each other for Hermitian operators, they are different for non-Hermitian operators.
 The combination of TRS and PHS, as well as the combination of TRS$^{\dag}$ and PHS$^{\dag}$, gives rise to CS; on the other hand, the combination of TRS and PHS$^{\dag}$, as well as the combination of TRS$^{\dag}$ and PHS, gives rise to SLS.

 In a similar manner to the 10-fold AZ symmetry class for Hermitian operators, TRS in Eq.~(\ref{aeq: TRS}), PHS in Eq.~(\ref{aeq: PHS}), and CS in Eq.~(\ref{aeq: CS}) form the 10-fold symmetry class for non-Hermitian operators (Table~\ref{tab: AZ}).
 Moreover, TRS$^{\dag}$ in Eq.~(\ref{aeq: TRS-dag}), PHS$^{\dag}$ in Eq.~(\ref{aeq: PHS-dag}), and CS in Eq.~(\ref{aeq: CS}) form another 10-fold symmetry class, which is called the AZ$^{\dag}$ symmetry class for non-Hermitian operators.
 In these AZ and AZ$^{\dag}$ symmetry classes, SLS in Eq.~(\ref{aeq: SLS}) is not included.
 Taking SLS into consideration as additional symmetry (Tables~\ref{tab: symmetry - complex AZ + SLS} and \ref{tab: symmetry - real AZ + SLS}), we have the 38-fold symmetry class for non-Hermitian operators~\cite{KSUS-19}.
-Some symmetry classes in Tables~\ref{tab: AZ}, \ref{tab: symmetry - complex AZ + SLS}, and \ref{tab: symmetry - real AZ + SLS} give the equivalent symmetry classes, which are not double counted in the 38-fold symmetry classification.
-For example, TRS in Eq.~(\ref{aeq: TRS}) and PHS$^{\dag}$ in Eq.~(\ref{aeq: PHS-dag}) lead to the same universal spectral statistics if we rotate the complex plane~\cite{Kawabata-19}.
-Consequently, classes AI and AII are respectively equivalent to classes D$^{\dag}$ and C$^{\dag}$ (Table~\ref{tab: AZ}).
 In non-Hermitian random matrix theory, TRS$^{\dag}$ in Eq.~(\ref{aeq: TRS-dag}) changes the spectral statistics in the bulk~\cite{Hamazaki-20} while the other symmetry changes the spectral statistics at the symmetric point or lines~\cite{Xiao-22}.
 TRS$^{\dag}$ physically means reciprocity of open quantum systems and changes the universality classes of the Anderson transitions~\cite{KR-21}.
 The 10-fold classification of quadratic Lindbladians based on the AZ$^{\dag}$ symmetry class was also developed in Ref.~\cite{Lieu-20}.